SimpleCreations/random-youtube-video-viewer/README.md

 A web app that lets you cycle through random videos found on YouTube.
 Written in vanilla JavaScript.

 It uses YouTube search API with randomly generated search queries to make the stream of videos as unpredictable as possible.
-Can be used for entertainment, inspiration or to explore different cultures and langauges.
+Can be used for entertainment, inspiration or to explore different cultures and languages.

 ## Try it out